ispras/gocotea/docs/gocotea_docs.md

 Returns the previous task name.

 ### TaskResult
-This class stores the task results in a convenient way.
+This structure stores the task results in a convenient way.
 Based on [ansible.executor.task_result.TaskResult](https://github.com/ansible/ansible/blob/devel/lib/ansible/executor/task_result.py#L25).

 Fields:
 - *TaskName* - the name of the task